 Has been delegated financial and operational authority to carry on a business

-[Not sure, if the HoldCo carries on a business – need to support the Trust carry on business as well]
+[Not sure, if the HoldCo carries on a business – need to support the Trust carry on business as well] For sure it does carry on a business of managing the underlying businesses.

 It sells goods and services to individuals and organizations outside of the government reporting entity as its principal activity;

-[Need to support that it sell goods/services to customers – a description of the Trust’s goods and services is needed]
+[Need to support that it sell goods/services to customers – a description of the Trust’s goods and services is needed] It is selling a service of managing the GA

 It can, in the normal course of its operations, maintain its operations and meet it liabilities from revenues received from sources outside of the government reporting entity.

 [Questionable given the substantial liability the entity would be financed, this would be the case for OPG and the Trust.]
+Yes it can.

 Province: If it is structured as a securitized transaction, OPG may be able to record an asset for the cash flow streams it purchased.
 However, the IESO may need to recognize such transaction as a borrowing.
+This makes no sense.
+Does the TMX record a liability ?

 The conclusion and the following are consistent with advice received from PwC based on a call on Feb 10, 2017.
 Also see the PwC guidance below.
 OPG cannot recognize the amount as a financial asset.
 Current conclusion is that OPG/Trust would recognize the future cash flow stream as an intangible asset.
 It is unclear, however, if the IESO would can recognize revenue and avoid recognizing a liability if the future cash flow stream from future customers are purchased from them.